 Blitzing your To-do lists can be made even easier with one of the lesser known Microsoft Office 365 hacks - productivity application, OneNote.

 Acting as a digital notebook, Microsoft OneNote helps prioritize to-do lists by integrating them with your work so you can stay focused and carry out tasks faster.
-New OneNote versions include deeper Outlook integrations – such as meeting management, touch screen features, advanced search filters for instantaneous results and collaboration tools for co-authoring notebooks.
+New OneNote versions include deeper Outlook integrations - such as meeting management, touch screen features, advanced search filters for instantaneous results and collaboration tools (including the ability to attach files and collaborate in real-time) for co-authoring notebooks.

 OneNote also works really well when paired with third-party apps such as Office Lens.
 This free iOS and Android software works to turn your phone’s camera into an on-the-go scanner.
 You can take a snapshot of a post-meeting whiteboard or important document and the app will automatically pull the pic through to OneNote for optimized readability as well as safekeeping and organization.